Red Bank Psychological Services Blog

-My thoughts on mental health counseling, therapy, neuropsychology, collaborative divorce and more.
+Our thoughts on mental health therapy, neuropsychology, and more.

 Have you been referred to a psychologist by a school or medical professional because it’s suspected that your child may have Attention Deficit Hyperactivity Disorder?
-Over my 13 years of mental health private practice, I’ve noticed how confused and overwhelmed parents and guardians can get when faced with this task.
-When they initially contact my Red Bank, New Jersey office they are unsure about what an evaluation will entail and what kinds of useful information it will uncover.
+I’ve noticed in my private practice how confused and overwhelmed caregivers can get when faced with this task.
+When they initially contact my Red Bank, New Jersey office, they are unsure about what an evaluation will entail and what kinds of useful information it will uncover.
 Below are 5 valuable and frequently asked questions parents ask in their first phone call or initial visit to me.